ioerger/transit2/src/pytransit/doc/source/resampling_method.rst

 -  **\-\-ctrl_lib, \-\-exp_lib:** These are for doing resampling with datasets from multiple libraries, see below.

--  **-iN, -iC:** Trimming of TA sites near N- and C-terminus.
+-  **--iN, --iC:** Trimming of TA sites near N- and C-terminus.
    The default for trimming TA sites in the termini of ORFs is 0.
    However, TA sites in the stop codon (e.g. TAG) are automatically excluded.
-   Trimming is specified as a percentage (as an integer), so, for example, if you want to trim TA sites within 5% of the termini, you would add the flags '-iN 5 -iC 5' (not 0.05).
+   Trimming is specified as a percentage (as an integer), so, for example, if you want to trim TA sites within 5% of the termini, you would add the flags '--iN 5 --iC 5' (not 0.05).

 -  **\-\-PC**: Pseudocounts used in calculation of LFCs (log-fold-changes, see Output and Diagnostics) in resampling output file.
-   To suppress the appearance of artifacts due to high-magnitude of LFCs from genes with low insertion counts (which are more susceptible to noise), one can increase the pseudocounts using `-PC'.
+   To suppress the appearance of artifacts due to high-magnitude of LFCs from genes with low insertion counts (which are more susceptible to noise), one can increase the pseudocounts using `--PC'.
    Increasing PC to a value like 5 (which is reasonable, given that TTR normalization scales data so average insertion counts is around 100) can further reduce the appearance of artifacts (genes with low counts but large LFCs).